IamManchanda/playground-ulo7gQec/markdowns/welcome.md

 ## **Wrapping Up**

 Hope you liked my viewpoint on CSS in JS, especially .
-This is just the second part of the story, next up I will cover up new boy in the mix, ECSS which according to me (yes, opinionated) is better approach then both BEM or CSSinJS.
+This is just the second part of the story, [next up](https://tech.io/playgrounds/9924/the-state-of-css-specificity-part-3) I will cover up the new boy in the mix, ECSS which according to me (yes, opinionated) is better approach then both BEM or CSSinJS.

 **Thanks a lot**, If you liked my article and also my passion for teaching and want to say hello… my twitter handle is [@harmanmanchanda](https://bit.ly/tw-harry).
 My DM’s are open to the public so just hit me up.